YinHK-gameDev/unity-learn/art & graphics/meshes/Mesh asset/README.md

 - The names of all UV maps in the mesh.
 - For skinned meshes, the name of the skin weights property.

+### View mode

+- **Shaded**:  Provides a visualization of the mesh with a basic light.
+This is the default view.
+- **UV Checker**: Applies a checkerboard texture to the mesh to visualize how the mesh’s UV map applies textures.
+- **UV Layout**: Displays how the vertices of the mesh are organized in the unwrapped **UV map**.
+This view disables the Wireframe toggle.
+- **Vertex Color**: Visualizes any vertex colors that the vertices in this mesh have.
+If no vertices have a vertex color, this menu item is disabled.
+- **Normals**: Visualizes the **relative directions of the normals** in the mesh with color.
+- **Tangents**: Visualizes the **tangent data** in the mesh with **colo**r.
+- **Blendshapes**: Lets you preview blend shape deformations to the mesh.
+If the mesh has no blend shapes, this menu item is disabled.

 ### ref